RiyaaGupta02/Predicting_F1RaceWinner/README.md

-#### One of ML_MiniProject is Predicting the F1 Race Winner the readme is for the following
+#### Working on an ML project predicting the F1 Race Winner, creating the model for predicting the winner.
+The readme is for the following: